Entering the Era of Discrete Diffusion Models: A Benchmark for Schr\"odinger Bridges and Entropic Optimal Transport: Background

 \subsection{Dynamic and Static Schr\"odinger Bridges on Discrete Spaces}

-\paragraph{Dynamic Schr\"odinger Bridge.} The original SB problem \citep{schrodinger1931umkehrung, schrodinger1932theorie, leonard2013survey} seeks to find a process $q^* \in \process(\X^{N+2})$ interpolating between an initial distribution $p_0$ at $t_0=0$ and a final distribution $p_1$ at $t_{N+1}=1$.
-This distribution is found by minimizing the Kullback-Leibler (KL) divergence with respect to a given Markov reference process $q^{\text{ref}} \in \markov(\X^{N+2})$ under the following marginal constraints $p_0(x_0)=q(x_0)$ and $p_1(x_1)=q(x_1)$.
-One finds
+\textbf{Dynamic Schr\"odinger Bridge.} The original SB problem \citep{schrodinger1931umkehrung, schrodinger1932theorie, leonard2013survey} seeks to find a process $q^* \in \process(\X^{N+2})$ interpolating between an initial distribution $p_0$ at $t_0=0$ and a final distribution $p_1$ at $t_{N+1}=1$.
+This distribution is found by minimizing the Kullback-Leibler (KL) divergence with respect to a given \textit{Markov reference process} $q^{\text{ref}} \in \markov(\X^{N+2})$ subject to the marginal constraints $p_0(x_0)=q(x_0)$ and $p_1(x_1)=q(x_1)$.
+One finds the following \textit{optimal process}:

 where $\Pi_N(p_0, p_1) \subset \process(\X^{N+2})$ denotes the subset of $\mathcal{X}$-valued stochastic processes which have $p_0$ and $p_1$ as marginals at times $t_0=0$ and $t_{N+1}=1$, respectively.
 In other words, the dynamic SB problem seeks the stochastic process $q^*$ that minimally deviates from a reference process $q^{\text{ref}}$ while respecting the boundary distributions $p_0$ and $p_1$.